-He chose this area as he knew it quite well and had relatives here and the added benefit that there were no KSW schools within 70 miles, the nearest being Liverpool.
+He chose this area as, having family there, he knew it quite well and the added benefit that there were no KSW schools within 70 miles, the nearest being Liverpool.
 At first it was far from easy as there was noone to help with the opening or running of the school.

 Initially he taught at a variety of local venues, such as sports centres, village halls etc and within two years he had managed to expand enough to take on the tenancy of his own building, where he is still located today.
 This was a rather run down industrial unit, but with a little hard work and help from a number of his students, John was able to transform it into a fully fitted training centre (dojahng) which has undergone further improvements over the years.
 It now has permanent olympic standard matting with carpet covering unmatted areas.
 There is a range of equipment including freestanding and hanging kick bags, crash mats and exercise equipmement.

-Over the past 11 years, John has developed relationships with a number of primary and secondary schools and has taught after school and in school sesions for hundreds of youngsters.
+Over the years, John has developed strong relationships with a number of primary and secondary schools and has taught after school and in school sesions for hundreds of youngsters.

 In 2009, now a 4th dahn (SBN) himself, John was disappointed to discover that his parent organisation introduced some very restrictive practises, which included an 80% reduction in his licensed area as well as restrictions on training in other arts.